UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle.md

+---
+tags:
+  - Pelle
+  - cluster
+  - general-purpose
+---

 # Pelle

-Pelle is an upcoming UPPMAX cluster, taking over from [Rackham](rackham.md).
+Pelle is an upcoming general-purpose UPPMAX cluster, taking over from [Rackham](rackham.md).

 ## Features of Pelle, compared to Rackham